thycotic/privman-docs/how-to/best-practices/algorithms.md

 ### Allowed agent event signature algorithms

 This setting specifies what signature algorithms the server accepts when processing events from the agent.
-The new minimum standard for agents version 11.1 events is XML RSA/SHA256.
-SML RSA/SHA1 is considered legacy support for older agent version only.
+The new minimum standard for agents v11.1 events is XML RSA/SHA256.
+XML RSA/SHA1 is considered legacy support for older agent version only.

 By default in v11.1 and up XML RSA/SHA256 and SHA1 are configured.
 Once your server only communicates with the latest agent version and all your policies/filters have been updated, SHA1 can be removed from the configuration.